microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 - Measuring a single qubit in a multi-qubit system
 - Measuring multiple qubits simultaneously
-- How to implement such measurements in Q#
+- Implementing different kinds of measurements in Q#

 **What you should know to start working on this kata:**